 - Not the Fall That Kills You: Despite falling off a cliff, the more pressing danger to Teb is the angry machines searching for him.

-- Non-Action Guy: Teb isn't cut out for front line combat, instead he became a Stitcher.
+- Non-Action Guy: His first scene has him failing while training to be a hunter-warrior, which seems to prove to Teb that he isn't cut out for front line combat.
+Instead he became a Stitcher.

 - Passive Rescue: Instead of shooting down machines and causing explosions, Aloy uses her Focus to guide Teb out of danger without alerting any machines.